MikkMuuga/playwright-kriso/README.md

 - Create page classes in `pages/` (already scaffolded)
 - Use `tests/fixtures.ts` to inject page objects automatically
 - No raw selectors in test files — all locators live in page classes
-- Add `.github/workflows/playwright.yml` and confirm the CI run goes green
+- The CI pipeline in `.github/workflows/playwright.yml` is already set up — push your code and confirm the run goes green

-- Share the link to your passing CI run
+> **Reminder:** Open a PR and paste the passing CI link in the description.
+That's how you submit.